-Below is a video from one of our 20Twenty coaches, mental toughness and performance coach Andy Mccann who has coached world class sports performers and military personnel.
+Below is a video from one of our 20Twenty team, mental toughness and performance coach Andy Mccann, who has coached world class sports performers and military personnel.

 We’ve compiled a reading list on mental resilience and mindset suggested by some of our 20Twenty Team members to help you develop these skills further:

-- Be kind to yourself -- Remember that you’re in a crisis, trying to work from home, or go to work.
-You won’t always get it right and you may well feel stressed and overwhelmed.
-These are normal human emotions at these times.
-We have all had to adapt to unprecedented circumstances so if things don’t go well, give yourself plenty of leeway, and don’t strive for perfection.
+- Be kind to yourself – Remember that you won’t always get it right and you may well feel stressed and overwhelmed.
+These are normal human emotions.
+We have all had to adapt to different circumstances so if things don’t go well, give yourself plenty of leeway, and don’t strive for perfection.